-The U2N Remote UE in RRC_CONNECTED suspends Uu RLM (as described in clause 9.2.7) when U2N Remote UE is connected to gNB via U2N Relay UE.
+The L2 U2N Remote UE in RRC_CONNECTED suspends Uu RLM (as described in clause 9.2.7) when connected to the gNB via a L2 U2N Relay UE.

-The U2N Relay UE declares Radio Link Failure (RLF) following the same criteria as described in clause 9.2.7.
+The L2 U2N Relay UE declares Uu Radio Link Failure (RLF) following the same criteria as described in clause 9.2.7.

-After RLF is declared, the U2N Relay UE takes the following action on top of the actions described in clause 9.2.7:
+After Uu RLF is declared, the L2 U2N Relay UE takes the following action on top of the actions described in clause 9.2.7:

-- a PC5-RRC message can be used for sending an indication to its connected U2N Remote UE(s), which may trigger RRC connection re-establishment for U2N Remote UE.
+- a PC5-RRC message can be used for sending an indication to its connected L2 U2N Remote UE(s), which may trigger RRC connection re-establishment for L2 U2N Remote UE; or - indicating to upper layer to trigger PC5 unicast link release.

-Upon detecting PC5 RLF, the U2N Remote UE may trigger connection re-establishment.
+Upon detecting PC5 RLF, the L2 U2N Remote UE may trigger RRC connection re-establishment.